 The challenge for marketers is not only to understand the composition of buying groups and provide appropriate content but to tie together content interactions of the group as a whole and determine a composite activity level.
 This becomes doubly hard when you consider that members of the buying group will share information, browse anonymously, and otherwise avoid identifying themselves individually.

 What can we do?

 The key to capturing a realistic picture of the buying group is tying the form completions to the self-education that occurs prior to capture and to all the other engagement activities at a given domain.
-Brands are able to create individualized histories of engagement for each visitor based on IP address or other unique identifier, then marry that information to the contact information collected through a form completion.
+Brands are able to create individualized histories of engagement for each visitor based on IP address or another unique identifier, then marry that information to the contact information collected through a form completion.
 Likewise, these histories can be rolled up by domain or location to find active groups.